ARPA-Network/BLS-TSS-Network/crates/arpa-node/README.md

 - is_eigenlayer: Config whether the node is registered as an eigenlayer operator, or a native staking operator. (example: false)

-- is_consistent_asset_and_node_account: Config whether the node's asset account is consistent with the node account. (example: false)
+- is_consistent_asset_and_node_account: This is only used for Eigenlayer operator.
+When it is true, the node can activate itself automatically when deactivated. (example: false)

+- enable_node_auto_activation: Config whether to enable node auto activation.
+It can be used for both Eigenlayer operator(when is_consistent_asset_and_node_account is true) and native staking operator. (example: false)

 - chain_id: Config chain id of main chain. (example: 31337)